jalkoby/tt/readme.md

 ## Usage

 Dos-T adds an extra helper method `tt` into your controllers, mailers & views.
-A brief look at its features:
+The best way to explain all features is to look at [Cheatsheet](./cheatsheet.md).
+The below is shown a brief overview:

 ```Haml
 # en: